isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 ## Restore Encrypted Snapshots

 There are some important gaps in the [AWS RDS API RestoreDBInstanceFromDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html) that have to be filled with proper automation.
-Our infrustructure automation language of choice is [Go](https://golang.org/) so we'll use [real snippets of code](https://github.com/InVisionApp/ds-blog/tree/master/blog/DS-1311/code) from our tooling to go over these gaps.
+Our infrastructure automation language of choice is [Go](https://golang.org/) so we'll use [real snippets of code](https://github.com/InVisionApp/ds-blog/tree/master/blog/DS-1311/code) from our tooling to go over these gaps.

 In order to restore an RDS instance from an encrypted snapshot we construct an API call and copy the following parameters directly from the source instance: